LCSR-CIIS/ambf_util_slicer_plugin/README.md

 You may export a volume as a "grayscale" image, or it will be exported using the current color map of the segmentation.

 Using Slicer's terminology, an AMBF "volume" really is generally a segmentation made from a volume.
 For the purposes of this plugin, you must must use a labelmap (which you can create by segmenting a volume in 3D Slicer).
+From that segmentation, you can right click on the node and "convert segmentation to labelmap"

 ### Automatically Generate ADF files for AMBF Simulator
 You can generate the accompanying AMBF ADF yaml file by checking the "Generate AMBF yaml" checkbox.
 This will generate a yaml file with the same name as the volume in the output directory which will have the size information, etc. setup so that the AMBF Simulator can read the volume.